 Corruption Rock Diving

 No matter which place(s) you choose, before going for scuba diving in Andamans, there are certain things to be kept in mind.
 For starters, scuba diving requires professional guidance and supervision.
-So, it’s best to do your research on scuba diving organisers or resorts offering the same.
+So, it’s best to do your research on scuba diving organizers or resorts offering the same.

 It’s perfectly fine if you don’t know how to swim.
 Anybody above 10 years of age, not suffering from asthma and cardiac diseases, can try their hand at diving.
 Remember to carry an extra set of clothes, towels, comfortable footwear and water bottle.